From to-Do List to Task Management Software

-So the task manager plays a vital role in how teams produce results.
+So the task manager plays an essential role in how teams coordinate and ultimately produce results.

-We therefore consider the task manager and the team chat the essentials.
+We therefore consider the task manager and the team chat core tools.

 Let’s start with the most important rule (or convention) here.

-If it is something that can be done (aka a task), add it to the to-do list (task manager).
+If it is something that can be done (aka a task), add it to the task manager.